Kitsunay/evolve-idle-automation/README.md

 This is a beginners attempt at writing a Firefox extension, and at the same time automation scripts for an idle game.
 Pray fate does not go against it.

+## How to Install
+This extension is not available in official extension store.

 ## How to Run in Local Environment
 This is a Firefox extension.
 As such, to install it on Firefox, you have to:
 - navigate to [about:debugging](about:debugging)